 For some participants, there were recordings from different years, hence they are of different age on these recordings.
 When calculating mean and standard deviations in such cases, one participants of different age was treated as different participants.

-In the Plot N, there are more bars representing a participants age, than the number of participants, indicated in the Table N, again due to the fact, that fore some participants there were recording from different years, so on the plots they are treated as different participants.
+In Plot 7, there are more bars representing a participants age, than the number of participants, indicated in the Table 6, again due to the fact, that fore some participants there were recording from different years, so on the plots they are treated as different participants.

 AIC (Akaike Information Criterion) estimates explanatory power of statistical models for a given data.
 The estimation is relative, the better model has lower AIC value.
 The absolute value of the criterion does not have any sense.